How to Hunt Quail

 Use a Shotgun

 Shotguns are very common firearms used to hunt quails during the season.
-Their wide range of effect is sure to help you snag these small birds from an inconspicuous distance.
+Their wide range of effects is sure to help you snag these small birds from an inconspicuous distance.
 But make sure that you don’t use a shotgun that’s smaller than a 6 shot.
 While using such a shotgun type will help to get a quail to fall from the sky, they can possibly get back up and run away from you.
-Instead, use 410 to 12 gauge shotgun to help get the job done.
+Instead, use a 410 to 12 gauge shotgun to help get the job done.

 Bring a Dog